Quantum communication networks with defects in silicon carbide: Introduction

 \section{Introduction}

-The advent of the information age is not driven by computers alone, but increasingly by the connection of many computers into ever-growing computer networks.
-Similarly, quantum technologies will reveal their full potential only by harnessing connections between distant quantum processors \cite{Wehner2018}.
-While linking quantum processors will prove essential in quantum computing and distributed quantum sensing \cite{Zhang2021}, an intermediate goal is the exploitation of quantum properties in the communication process itself.
+The advent of the information age is driven not by computers alone, but increasingly by the connections between many computers into ever-growing information processing networks.
+Similarly, quantum links will prove essential in distributed quantum computing and quantum sensing~\cite{Wehner2018, Zhang2021}.
+A key step on this path is the exploitation of quantum properties for the communication process itself.

-The exchange of photons in quantum communication enables communication primitives unachievable in the classical realm.
-In quantum cryptography, for example, quantum states of light are used to exchange cryptographic keys which are inaccessible by a third party by virtue of the no-cloning theorem \cite{park1970concept,wootters1982single}.
-The main roadblock towards widespread deployment of quantum cryptography is the limited communication distance of a few 100 km in optical fiber due to the nonexistence of a quantum amplifier.
+The exchange of photons in quantum communication enables communication primitives that are unachievable in the classical realm.
+In quantum cryptography, for example, quantum states of light are used to exchange cryptographic keys which are inaccessible by a third party by virtue of the no-cloning theorem~\cite{park1970concept,wootters1982single}.
+The main roadblock towards widespread deployment of quantum cryptography is the limited communication distance of a few 100 km in optical fiber due to the absence of a quantum amplifier.
 Currently, there are two approaches of extending the transmission distance of flying qubits.
-The first one involves free-space links between optical ground receivers and satellites, an approach which has seen the first in-field demonstrations in recent years \cite{Lu2022}.
-Satellite-based quantum communication enables exchange of cryptographic keys around the globe \cite{Liao2018,10.1117/12.2689972}, where the loss is dominated by diffraction instead of absorption.
-The second approach relies on intermediate nodes in fiber-based networks, which promise to overcome the fundamental limit of point-to-point connections \cite{Briegel1998}.
+The first one involves free-space links between optical ground receivers and satellites, an approach which has seen the first in-field demonstrations in recent years~\cite{Lu2022}.
+Satellite-based quantum communication enables exchange of cryptographic keys around the globe~\cite{Liao2018,10.1117/12.2689972}, where the loss is dominated by diffraction instead of absorption.
+The second approach relies on intermediate nodes in fiber-based networks, which promise to overcome the fundamental limit of point-to-point connections~\cite{Briegel1998}.
 These nodes interface flying qubits with stationary qubits.
 Not only do stationary qubits act as quantum memories to extend the transmission distance of quantum states, but they also facilitate processing and routing of quantum information in complex network topologies.